 Read on for more information about different kinds of injuries.
-This article will also discuss things to consider when calculating the value of your claim and what kinds of cases have higher settlement values.
+This article will also discuss things to consider when calculating the value of your car accident claim and what kinds of cases have higher settlement values.

 No Visible Injuries: Lower Settlement Amount

 Not all serious injuries can be seen with the naked eye.
 Soft-tissue injuries include whiplash, tendonitis, and bursitis.

 Soft-tissue injuries can be painful and need extensive medical treatment.
 But insurance companies are not as impressed by injuries that cannot be easily seen.

 More serious injuries causing severe disability or disfigurement get attention.
 They command attention in ways soft tissue injuries cannot.
 The reason for this is simple.
 Insurance companies in personal injury cases are usually trying to avoid a lawsuit.

 Obvious external injuries that can be seen and understood by a jury present more risk.
 Juries sympathize more easily with someone whose injury they can see.
 A sympathetic jury can force the insurance company to pay out a hefty judgment.

 For example, let’s say that you were rear-ended while going to work.
 As a result of the crash, you hurt your shoulder and now suffer from chronic bursitis.
 This condition may cause you constant pain.
 You may even be in physical therapy every week.
 But because it’s difficult for a jury to see your injury, any potential judgment will likely be smaller.